twitter/pelikan/docs/overview.rst

 Cache backend is where cached data is stored.
-Conceptually, what it does is extremely simple: requests are received over the network or other IO media, the requests are then parsed, followed by processing, which mostly consists retrieving and/or updating data in memory, eventually, responses are formed and sent back to the client.
+Conceptually, what it does is extremely simple: requests are received over the network or other IO media, the requests are then parsed, followed by processing, which mostly consists of retrieving and/or updating data in memory, eventually, responses are formed and sent back to the client.